 If your soil is too acidic you need to add lime to your soil.
 The lime will over time make your soil more alkaline but do not expect the change to occur instantly.

-Should your soil be too alkaline I recommend adding peat moss that will help lower the pH and make the soil more acidic over time.
-A quicker fix is using aluminum sulfate or elemental sulfur that can be sourced from most well stocked garden centers.
+Should your soil be too alkaline, adding aluminum sulfate or elemental sulfur will help lower the pH and make the soil more acidic.
+Aluminum sulfate or elemental sulfur can be sourced from well-stocked garden centers.

 Pots and containers

 If you have a problem with pH levels in pots or containers I suggest replacing the soil altogether.